-Continue reading to learn why top professionals in the field find Synder helpful in increasing the accuracy of the bookkeeping process, saving time and money, and avoiding manual checks and edits of the PayPal data.
+Continue reading to learn why top professionals in the field find Synder helpful in increasing the accuracy of the bookkeeping process, saving time and money, and avoiding manual checks and edits of PayPal data.

 How to start:

-2. Syncing PayPal transactions with QuickBooks, keeping all necessary details
+Syncing PayPal transactions with QuickBooks, keeping all necessary details

 Bonus point: With all of your PayPal sales brought in in the background, you can access a sales report at any time directly in Synder.
 Your income statements will also be updated in QuickBooks with all sales transactions present.
-This solves a problem of inflexible reporting in PayPal.
+This solves the problem of inflexible reporting in PayPal.

 Check out our video guide explaining the sync process below:

-3. Recording PayPal fees in QuickBooks
+How to record PayPal fees as an expense in QuickBooks

 When you connect PayPal to QuickBooks using Synder, you can use the recommended setup.
-This way all PayPal fees will be recorded in your QuickBooks Chart of Accounts under Expenses – Commissions and Fees – PayPal fees.
+This way, all PayPal fees will be recorded in your QuickBooks Chart of Accounts under Expenses – Commissions and Fees – PayPal fees.

 Learn more about product settings in Synder.

-5. Categorizing PayPal expenses in QuickBooks to save hours of time each week
+Categorizing PayPal expenses in QuickBooks to save hours of time each week

 PayPal fee is treated by QuickBooks as an expense, and we’ve discussed how it can be properly categorized in QuickBooks.

 However, many business owners also cover various business expenses via PayPal.
 Accountants often have to spend many hours a week organizing different expenses into correct categories.
-In order to help automate this process, Synder includes a smart rules feature, allowing its users to automatically categorize expenses.
+In order to help automate this process, Synder includes a categorization rules feature, allowing its users to automatically categorize expenses.